Home Tutorials Training Consulting Books Company Contact us

 private IEventBroker eventBroker;

-The following code examples assume that you have a class named TaskEventConstants.
-This class contains a static final field (constant) to define a string.
+In the following examples, assume a class named TaskEventConstants contains a static final field (constant) that defines a string.

-The event service allows to notify the registered components.
+The event service allows notifications to be sent to registered components.
 This can be done asynchronously or synchronously.

 @Inject IEventBroker broker;